 Finding clues, like pointing pairs or triples is easy with The Sudoku

 Gameboard as you observe numbers in a more natural fashion.

 If time is money, you will become a rich person by

-using The Best Sudoku Player.
+using The Sudoku Gameboard.
 Check out the instructions below.
 Then give it a try, and have a good time.

 To solve anything other than the simplest puzzles you will need to know

 the basic solving techniques such as singles, pointing pairs, hidden pairs